Watch The Genesis Invitational Round Three: Live Streams, TV Coverage, Timings For Saturday's Play

-How to catch Scottie Scheffler, Rory McIlroy and more on the opening day at Torrey Pines
+How to catch Scottie Scheffler, Rory McIlroy and more on the third day at Torrey Pines

-Today, February 13, marks the start of The Genesis Invitational 2025, and Golf Monthly is here to bring you all the information on how to watch round one of the tournament wherever you are in the world.
+Today, February 15, is the third day of The Genesis Invitational 2025, and Golf Monthly is here to bring you all the information on how to watch round two of the tournament wherever you are in the world.

 Fans in the US and Canada can enjoy extensive coverage of all those players through the PGA Tour Live multi-feed streaming operation, while TV viewers in the UK and Australia get single-feed coverage from the first ball until the last.